space-physics/aeroplanets/README.md

 ### Plotting
-Several plotting programs exist in `utils`.
+Several programs related to concurrent running of large numbers of simulations are in `utils/`, for advanced users only.

-* Plot.py: line plots of text output files, using headers.
+Most users will simply use `Plot.py` to make line plots of text output files, using headers.

 ## Documentation